-Request for managing a namespace list: the schemata of the embedded structured information are maintained outside of the IETF currently, but the list of the embedded specifications' IDs and namespaces need to be registered to IANA repository.
+Request for managing a namespace list:

+the schemata of the embedded structured information are maintained outside of the IETF currently, but the list of the embedded specifications' namespaces need to be registered to IANA repository.
+The initial list of the namespaces are shown in Figure 1.